ubicloud/ubicloud/README.md

 # Ubicloud [![CI](https://github.com/ubicloud/ubicloud/actions/workflows/ci.yml/badge.svg)](https://github.com/ubicloud/ubicloud/actions/workflows/ci.yml) [![Build](https://github.com/ubicloud/ubicloud/actions/workflows/build.yml/badge.svg)](https://github.com/ubicloud/ubicloud/actions/workflows/build.yml) <a href="https://app.greptile.com/repo/ubicloud"><img src="https://img.shields.io/badge/learn_with-greptile-%091B12?color=%091B12" alt="Learn this repo using Greptile"></a>

-Ubicloud is an open, free, and portable cloud.
+Ubicloud is an open source cloud that can run anywhere.
 Think of it as an open alternative to cloud providers, like what Linux is to proprietary operating systems.

-Ubicloud provides IaaS cloud features on bare metal providers, such as Hetzner, OVH, and AWS Bare Metal.
+Ubicloud provides IaaS cloud features on bare metal providers, such as Hetzner, Leaseweb, and AWS Bare Metal.
 You can set it up yourself on these providers or you can use our managed service.
 We're currently in public beta.